 - Trash bags – Skip the pricey liners and use these dollar store staples for the diaper pail.
 Update: I love these bags because they cut the odor down.

-- Contact paper – Cut out your own stickers, window clings, or make temporary placements with contact paper.
+- Contact paper – Cut out your own stickers, and window clings, or make temporary placements with contact paper.

 - PVC – Create a baby mobile, playhouse, sand & water table, outdoor easel, I even used PVC to construct a lightweight gate for outside.
 No wonder there are whole Pinterest boards devoted to PVC hacks.